caojacky91-cmyk/ebt/CONTRIBUTING.md

    Leave comments betwheen the code of e.js.

 3. You will:
-   Leave the variable names and code (all scripts) shortest as possible (& follow the Conventions (1:2))
+   Leave all scripts content shortest as possible (execepting comments & following the Conventions (1:2))

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"
   2. Camel Case
   3. Leave the old JS scripts with JS 2005 style

+  (optional) Leave comments shortest as possible

 Requirements (1:3)
  1. Medium JS Knowledge